Ford Thunderbird: Fifth generation (1967–1971)

-The Thunderbird's fifth generation brought the second major change in the car's design direction since its debut in 1955.
 From 1958 through 1966, the Thunderbird had remained fundamentally the same in concept as a two-door coupe/convertible with two rows of seating.
-The introduction of the Ford Mustang in early 1964 created a challenge to the Thunderbird's market positioning.
-The Mustang was also a two-door coupe or convertible with two rows of seating at a substantially lower price.
-To prevent overlap, The Thunderbird was upsized, with a four-door option added.
+The 1967 model year introduction by Lincoln-Mercury of the similarly configured Mercury Cougar, the most luxurious of the flood of "pony cars" to follow the wildly successful mid-1964 introduction of the Ford Mustang but still considerably less expensive than the Thunderbird, created a challenge to its market positioning.
+To combat this, the fifth generation Thunderbird was upsized, and a four-door option was added.